Saint-Rémy-de-Provence - Cemetery

 The sixty or so surviving tombs date back to the 19th century and are modest, erect or flat in alignment along the fence walls.
 Some tombs have inscriptions in French and Hebrew.
 A few monumental tombs stand among the trees.
 The cemetery was declared officially disused by a deliberation on 19 April 1977; it is the property of the municipality.

-protection: the Israelite cemetery also says cemetery of Jews or Jewish cemetery in whole, as well as the ground of the plot (cad.
+protection: the Israeli cemetery also says cemetery of the Jews or Jewish cemetery in whole, as well as the soil of the plot (cad.
 AT 55), entry by order of 17 April 2007